 The acquisition of emotional maturity skills is a continuum of acquisition such that at various ages a certain ability appears differently.
-For young children, understanding of feelings is more concrete, with an increased emphasis on measurable variables.
-Emotion expression and self – regulation of small kids are less well-developed, requiring more social help and reinforcement.
+For young children, understanding feelings are more concrete, with an increased emphasis on measurable variables.
+Emotion expression and self-regulation of small kids are less well-developed, requiring more social help and reinforcement.
 In their ability to provide self-reports of feelings, and to use words to describe emotion-related circumstances, elementary school children progress.

-As child grows, not only contextual knowledge but also details about past experiences and history are integrated into their assumptions about what others feel.
-Older kids are often more capable of experiencing complex feelings such as pride, guilt or humiliation and voicing them.
-Through puberty, identity problems, moral integrity and the cumulative effect of ambition and opportunity are more clearly recognized by youth as essential.
+As the child grows, not only contextual knowledge but also details about past experiences and history are integrated into their assumptions about what others feel.
+Older kids are often more capable of experiencing complex feelings such as pride, guilt, or humiliation and voicing them.
+Through puberty, identity problems, moral integrity, and the cumulative effect of ambition and opportunity are more clearly recognized by youth as essential.

 In terms of social adequacy, knowing how one’s self tends to respond, whether it is with disgrace or with a clashed set of feelings driving to irresoluteness, is still a source of imperative data for the creating child or youngster to coordinated into his or her self‐definition, particularly knowing that a few enthusiastic encounters render one’s self intensely helpless in interpersonal circumstances.

 Beside these the phases in general terms are:

 The emotional interaction during infancy facilitates the transition from total dependency to autonomy.
 The expression of interest encourages experimentation and cognitive development.
 Social (intentional) smiles and other displays of joy encourage social contact with the sole carer and better experiences of attachment.
 The expression of sorrow facilitates empathy and behavior that benefits, and the expression of anger shows protest and distress.
 The special propensity of infants to witness